sojoyork/WildFire/README.md

 It does not show the password that was failed to get decrypted

 ## How do i install it?
-Install the installer by [./install.py](by clicking this fancy blue text)
+Install the installer by (./install.py)[by clicking this fancy blue text]